nyergler/nyergler.github.io/content/posts/2005-07-12-wplicense-updated-and-it-really-really-works.md

 <ul class="simple">
   <li>
-    Unbeknownst to me, my web host uses <span class="caps">PHP</span> 5 by default, so I happily used <span class="caps">PHP</span> 5-specific features such as SimpleXML without knowing it.
-Unfortunately, lots of people still use <span class="caps">PHP</span> 4, so some refactoring was in order.
-This release supports <span class="caps">PHP</span> 4 (> 4.3 for sure, possibly older although I won’t guarantee it).
+    Unbeknownst to me, my web host uses PHP 5 by default, so I happily used PHP 5-specific features such as SimpleXML without knowing it.
+Unfortunately, lots of people still use PHP 4, so some refactoring was in order.
+This release supports PHP 4 (> 4.3 for sure, possibly older although I won’t guarantee it).
   </li>
   <li>
-    I had also used libcurl in the previous version, which while it existed in <span class="caps">PHP</span> 4 wasn’t always turned on.
-We’re using a little more braindead way of calling the webservice now that should work with non-libcurl-enabled installations of <span class="caps">PHP</span>.
+    I had also used libcurl in the previous version, which while it existed in PHP 4 wasn’t always turned on.
+We’re using a little more braindead way of calling the webservice now that should work with non-libcurl-enabled installations of PHP.
   </li>
   <li>
     Finally, we fixed a rather annoying bug that caused Attribution licenses to be issues as 2.0, even though 2.5 is the current version.
 Feh.